Full microcement kit for completing a microcement wall to a professional standard.

 MicroDur is a mono-component microcement, which is mixed with water – this makes it stronger than resin-based bi-component microcements as the cement actually reacts with the water to form concrete.
 MicroDur contains powdered additives give it flexibility, strength and prevent cracking.

 Once the MicroDur Base is applied and you’ve given it time to dry, you’ll be applying the MicroDur Fine.
 MicroDur Fine has similar attributes to MicroDur Base, with a working time of around 3 hours, yet it contains a much finer aggregate, this makes it luxuriously smooth and a dream to work with.
 Plus, you’ll find it’s extremely resilient, you can trowel and burnish it to your hearts content.

-Once 2 coats of MicroDur Fine are complete and the microcement has had time to dry, you’ll be sealing it with Cemher’s premium water resistant, acrylic based pre-sealer, HydroPrimer.
-When applied correctly, HydroPrimer will deeply penetrate the microcement giving it an almost impenetrable resistance to moisture.
+Once 2 coats of MicroDur Fine are complete and the microcement has had time to dry, you’ll be sealing it with one of Cemher’s premium sealer systems.

 |Consumption per 10m2|